 In 2012 City Council adopted the Yellowknife Harbour Plan and the General Plan.
 Both plans have a series of recommendations which include initiatives that may attract interest from federal funding agencies.
 The potential projects include harbour park improvements, trail and boardwalk system and capital area public parks nodes.
-The City had embarked upon three projects to enhance the waterfront area to date- revitalization of the government dock, the establishment of a public park at Pilots Monument, and the development of the park on Wiley Road (Hank Koenen Park).
-This will improve public access to City's waterfront with the latter project being completed by 2016.
-In addition to the City-owned Orser Park the City recently acquired long-term leases to lands on both sides of the McMeekan Causeway which will provide significant opportunities for enhanced public waterfront access with additional funding support.
+The City completed three projects to enhance the waterfront area to date- revitalization of the government dock, the establishment of a public park at Pilots Monument, and the development of the park on Wiley Road (Hank Koenen Park).
+This will improve public access to City's waterfront.
+In addition to the City-owned Orser Park the City has acquired long-term leases to lands on both sides of the McMeekan Causeway which will provide significant opportunities for enhanced public waterfront access with additional funding support.

 The General Plan which was developed largely from the Smart Growth Development Plan incorporated a development phasing strategy to guide growth and infrastructure investment over the next five years including Downtown Revitalization.
 City has allocated \$3 million by purchasing land on 50th Street and has developed a concept for the 50/50 corner parking lot.
 The phasing of the redevelopment of this and other areas of the Downtown will be contingent upon future capital funding from the City as well as potential land assembly through the City's Land Development Fund.
+In 2016 Council has approved transferring 30% of all future Land Development Fund sales towards Revitalization Initiative Reserve for the purposes of targeting land assembly which supports revitalization initiatives within the targeted areas (Downtown, Old Town, Old Airport Road and Kam Lake).

-Administration has had preliminary engagement with various private sectors and public interests on these various initiatives and is confident that partnership can be arranged to leverage additional resources.
+Administration has had preliminary engagement with various private sectors and public interests on these various initiatives, This partnership component is going to take time and also require demonstrated capital commitment from the City.
 The planned City expenditures over the next ten year are \$8.8 million.
 Any additional resources obtained from other orders of government for related projects will be used to augment this spending.